zalewskij/Numerical_Methods/README.md

 # Computer_Graphics

 ## Description
-The repository contains a solution from a Numerical Methods course.
+The repository contains a solution to laboratories and mini-projects from the Numerical Methods course.

 ## List of projects:
 1. Conway Game of Life (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)